 In April 2015, the Standing Committee of the National People's Congress promulgated the Insurance Law of PRC.
-In October 2015, the CIRC promulgated the Provisions on the Supervision and Administration of Insurance Brokers, or the Insurance Brokers Provisions.
+In October 2015, the CIRC promulgated the Provisions on the Supervision and Administration of Insurance Brokers, which was replaced by the Provisions on the Regulation of Insurance Brokers, or the Insurance Brokers Provisions, on May 1, 2018.
 The Insurance Brokers Provisions define insurance brokers as institutions which provide intermediary services, in favor of the insured, in the course of concluding insurance contracts between the insured and the insurance companies and charge certain commission as agreed.
 Pursuant to the Insurance Law and Insurance Brokers Provisions, a license for engaging in insurance brokerage businesses is required in the course of setting up an insurance brokerage company.
 The companies which intend to provide insurance brokerage service should meet certain requirements set up by the CIRC and should not conduct insurance brokerage business unless the aforesaid license is received.

 In July 2015, the CIRC promulgated the Circular of the CIRC on Issuing the Interim Measures for the Supervision of Internet Insurance Business, or CIRC Circular 69, which became effective on October 1, 2015.
 CIRC Circular 69 sets up strict restrictions on the institutions allowed to conduct internet insurance business.
 CIRC Circular 69 stipulates that only insurance companies and professional insurance intermediaries established upon approval by insurance regulatory authorities and registered could provide internet insurance services.
 Simultaneously, CIRC Circular 69 sets up certain requirements for providing insurance services through self-operated online platforms or platforms operated by third parties.
+The CIRC Circular 69 expired on September 30, 2018.
+However, it was affirmed by the China Banking and Insurance Regulatory Commission that the CIRC Circular 69 shall remain valid until any updated regulation is issued.
+As of the date of this annual report, no updated relevant regulation has been published.

-In September 2017, we have acquired Shanghai Tianhe Insurance Brokerage Co., Ltd., or Shanghai Tianhe, which is holding the license for engaging in insurance brokerage businesses.
-Shanghai Tianhe is currently conducting offline insurance brokerage business and might engage in online insurance business in the future.
+In September 2017, we acquired Shanghai Tianhe, a company holding the license for engaging in insurance brokerage businesses.
+In October 2018, Shanghai Tianhe completed the registration process required for engaging in online insurance business and is currently conducting online and offline insurance brokerage business in the PRC.